Questions? Contact Hebrew@UA!

 - Students who receive a grade of C or better in the Hebrew Credit-by-Exam test may enroll in the next level of Hebrew.

 - From the first day of the semester until the point at which the Hebrew Credit-by-Exam is graded, the student must attend all classes and complete all assignments.
-If s/he fails to do so, s/he will not be registered for the class, regardless of the grade received on the Hebrew Credit-by-Exam test.
+If the student fails to do so, the student will not be registered for the class, regardless of the grade received on the Hebrew Credit-by-Exam test.
 Contact Judaic Studies for clarification.